 Shockingly, many live in a home they cannot afford.
-So before you sign any legal paperwork, it's critical to learn what it really means to be house poor and what you can do to avoid it.
+So before you sign any legal paperwork, it's critical to answer some questions.

-This is because many folks can find themselves “house poor” if they don't tread carefully.
+This is because many folks can find themselves house poor if they don't tread carefully.
 They end up buying a home simply because they believe a house is an asset, but that's not always the case.
-Being house poor is when most of someone's monthly income ends up going towards paying down their house.

 For some, expectations of raising kids in the future might drive the desire for a large home.
-Or the fact that it’s in a trendy neighborhood that is expected to experience booming growth in the coming years may trigger the need to go big.
+Or you might buy after finding out that the house is in a trendy neighborhood that is expected to experience growth in the coming years.

 Regardless of whether you’re buying your first home, purchasing a vacation home, or buying a rental unit, you probably think of this as more of a property you own rather than as an investment, right?

-Well… not if you want to avoid being house poor.
+Well… not if you want to avoid overspending.
 From what I’ve observed, people who thrive in homeownership view their property as an investment from day one.

 That doesn’t mean that they don’t live in it and make it home, but instead, they approach their home with the mindset any investor would have when considering a property – one grounded in reality and based on numerical facts (not feelings).

 They know the impact of being financially committed beyond their means in a home.
 They also do everything they can to avoid that.
-Being house poor comes with real impacts such as:
+Overspending on a home comes with real impacts such as:

 Do your kids need to go to college?
-They will get into debt for that.
-Being house poor leaves you with no wiggle room to take care of life’s other day-to-day needs.
+They may end up with student loans.
+Overspending for a house leaves you with no wiggle room to take care of life’s other day-to-day needs.

 Your retirement savings goals are impacted